 Perhaps the first things you notice as you walk into Le Colonial, an upscale restaurant advertising itself as a portal to the “beauty, romance, and spirit” of French colonial Southeast Asia, are the framed, vintage photographs of 1920s Vietnam that scatter the walls.
 As a waiter leads you to your seat, you pass potted tropical plants that grace elegant, antique furniture.
-You have been transported back to a time of colonialism, yet instead of acknowledging the brutality that came with it, instead of showing and regretting the suffering of billions of people, this restaurant celebrates the oppressors.
-Celebrates what has ruined the lives of so many.
+There’s no leaving now—Le Colonial’s mystical aesthetic has already enraptured you.

 Since Le Colonial launched its vision of a colonial-themed restaurant 20 years ago in Chicago, dozens of restaurant owners have followed suit, attempting to utilize colonial culture as a selling point despite the history of brutal subjugation that it evokes.
 England, in particular, has seen the emergence of a culinary market that feeds off of nostalgia for the country’s colonial past.
 In 2010, a group of English-Indian entrepreneurs erected Dishoom, a London café modeled after those that prevailed in colonial-era Bombay.
 Dishoom has rapidly gained popularity, having been praised by Yelp users as the best UK restaurant in 2015.
 A similar London café, Gymkhana, has thrown its hat into the ring, creating an atmosphere reminiscent of the Raj.